tchlux/util/readme.md

 </p>

 This is a huge ongoing project that I use for all of my work.
-Pretty much every new algorithm I come up with will start here.
+Pretty much every new algorithm I implement will start here.
 I do my best to keep it organized and readable.
 Once things are thoroughly polished (and presumed generally useful), I turn them into their own python modules.